Inspector Hobbes and the Bones by Wilkie Martin

 Wilkie Martin has my kind of humour, and his style certainly won’t be for everyone, but I loved it.
 A proper bonkers CCCFCM.
 I’m off to make that a new Goodreads shelf.

-I’d like to thank Black Rose Writing and NetGalley for the opportunity to read this in exchange for an honest review.
+I’d like to thank the author, Wilkie Martin, the publisher, The Witcherley Book Company and NetGalley for the opportunity to read this in exchange for an honest review.